 This past year was another huge year for anyone in the digital commerce space.
 While we may not have seen the record-breaking growth rate from 2020, sales still remained strong in 2021.

 Online marketplaces continued to overtake brick-and-mortar stores, as shoppers found it easier than ever to buy everything they needed virtually.
 That said, as in 2020, we also saw supply chain issues and other challenges in 2021.

 Finally, thanks to continual innovations in technology and ways to collect customer data, sellers have a myriad of tools at their disposal to grow their eCommerce brands throughout 2022 and beyond.

 Need help getting your online business off the ground?

 Whether you’re at the “I have a new business idea” stage, the “why isn’t my business growing?” stage, or anywhere in between, we’ve got your back.

-With our worry-free formation, compliance, and financial services, we’ll handle your paperwork for you and walk you through every step of the way.
+With our worry-free formation (especially for starting an e-commerce LLC), compliance, and financial services, we’ll handle your paperwork for you and walk you through every step of the way.
 Reach out to us today!